 After 42 years, and with their kids grown and out of the house for quite some time, Anne & Mead started planning to move to a smaller home, so this incredible property is available for the first time since 1979.
 Served by the New Trier high school district, just a couple blocks from Lake Michigan, and right around the corner from some of Winnetka’s many shops & restaurants (and the Metra), 945 Old Green Bay Road offers an incredible, perhaps once-in-a-lifetime opportunity for those seeking a truly special architectural home in an incredibly desirable location.

-Click here to see the official listing, and see all of the images in the gallery below.
+This home sold on June 1st, 2022.
+You can see all of the images in the gallery below.

 Click any image to see it larger.